Indiana Loves (1974–1978): Return to the playoffs

 Before the 1977 season, Dan Domont sold out his interest in the Loves, and Larry Noble became the principal owner.
 William H. Beremen remained part of the ownership group and team president.
 The Loves added Vitas Gerulaitis and Sue Barker who went on to win the Female Rookie of the Year Award.
 The Loves committed themselves to a $250,000 contract over two years for Gerulaitis.
 While they still had a losing record, the Loves improved enough to qualify for the playoffs with a record of 21 wins and 23 losses, third place in the Eastern Division.

 The Loves met the defending WTT champion New York Apples in the best-of-three Eastern Division Semifinals.
 The Apples took the opening match, 33–21.
 The Loves won the second match, 27–25, to force a deciding third match which the Apples won in dominant fashion, 31–15, to end the Loves' season.

 Final season

 In 1978, the Loves moved into the larger Market Square Arena.
 The team struggled to a record of 13 wins and 31 losses, last place in the Eastern Division.

 On November 9, 1978, Loves principal owner Larry Noble announced that the team was folding.

 Season-by-season records

 The following table shows regular season records, playoff results and titles won by the Indiana Loves franchise since its founding in 1974.

 Home courts

 The following table shows home courts used by the Indiana Loves franchise.

 Individual honors

-The following table shows individual honors bestowed upon players and coaches of the Indiana Loves franchise.
+Sue Barker was awarded the 1977 Female Rookie of the Year.